When: March 15-18, 2018

-Where: Bay Hill Club and Lodge, Bay Hill, Florida
+Where: Bay Hill Club and Lodge, Orlando, Florida

 Format: 72 holes - Stroke Play

 The King, Arnold Palmer, died last year, but his tournament marches on and always attracts a world class betting field.
 The 53rd annual Arnold Palmer Invitational gets started March 15-18, 2018.
 The tournament is one of five Invitationals on the PGA Tour with a limited field of 120 players.

 The betting field will be stacked with world class players and we might even see Tiger Woods, who has won the event a record eight times.
 Henrik Stenson, Adam Scott, Jason Day and Justin Rose all are scheduled to compete.

 Last year Marc Leishman battled gusty winds to hold off Charley Hoffman and Kevin Kisner to claim his second PGA Tour title.
 The Aussie made two crucial par saves on the final two holes to secure the win.

 Past champions in Orlando include Arnold Palmer himself in 1971, Lee Trevino, Tom Kite, the late Payne Stewart, Fred Couples, Phil Mickelson, Tiger Woods and Jason Day.

 Preview: The PGA Tour wraps up the Florida Swing this week in Orlando, Florida at the Arnold Palmer Invitational presented by Mastercard.
 A world class betting field that includes five of the top 10 in the world rankings and 12 of the top 25.